 Frequency band15.43-15.63 GHz

-The band is currently allocated to the fixed satellite service (Earth-to-space and space-to-Earth]), limited to use for the feederlinks of non-GSO MSS systems through No. 5.511A.
+The band is currently allocated to the fixed satellite service (Earth-to-space and space-to-Earth), limited to use for the feederlinks of non-GSO MSS systems through No. 5.511A.
 The band is also allocated to the aeronautical radionavigation service on a primary basis.

 The band is considered as a potential MSS uplink band, paired with either 10.5-10.6 GHz and/or 13.25-13.4 GHz.